shaparder/shaparder/README.md

 ### 👨‍💻 About Me :

-- 🔭 I’m a business oriented Software Engineer
+- 👨‍🎓 I have a bachelor in Computer Science and a Master degree in Cybersecurity and AI

-- 🌱 Building SaaS products
+- 🔭 I’m a business minded Software Engineer building SaaS products

 - 🎤 In my free time, I'm a singer, music producer and DJ